Title IX Compliance

-AVTEC is committed to providing a safe and respectful learning environment, free from gender-based violence and sexual harassment for all students and employees.
+AVTEC is committed to providing a safe and respectful campus environment, free from gender-based violence and sexual harassment for all students and employees.

 Duty to Report